AnkitS-21/Sahayak/README.md

 Feel free to contribute to this project by submitting pull requests or opening issues.

 **Contact**
-For any questions or feedback, please contact us at your-singh.ankit@iitgn.ac.in.
+For any questions or feedback, please contact us at singh.ankit@iitgn.ac.in.

 Below are some example how interfaces looks: